 - Bring a large pot of water and white vinegar to a rolling boil.

-- For soft-boiled jammy eggs, set a timer to precisely 2.5 minutes.
-If you prefer your eggs less running, adjust the cooking time according to your preference for their doneness.
+- If you prefer your eggs less runny, adjust the cooking time according to your preference for their doneness.
 For hardboiled eggs, increase the cooking time to 4 minutes.

 - Allow the boiled eggs time to cool.
-Once cool, peel the eggs and place them into a glass container.

 Equipment